 In calculating a final grade, the numerical system will be used.
 In full-year courses, final examinations count as 10% of the final grade.
 In cases of excessive absence, students will receive a grade of 50.
 (Please refer to the Student Attendance Policy.)
 Since the final exam has a uniform percentage impact on semester grades, all course grades in these major academic subjects will be listed numerically.
 The teacher must use the numerical equivalent in determining the report card grades.
 Teachers may give "incomplete" grades at the end of marking periods.
-However, a grade must be entered one week after the beginning of the new marking period.
-In addition, students who have not completed final exams will be issued a zero (0) for the final and a zero (0) for the course.
+In addition, students who have not completed final exams will be issued a zero (0) for the final.

 CLASS ABSENCE